reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ---
 author: Tom Gotsman
-date: 2024-09-25
+date: 2024-10-03
-title: Ag Grid in Reflex
+title: AG Grid in Reflex
-description: Getting Started with Reflex AG Grid
+description: Getting Started with Powerful Data Tables for your Python Web Apps
 image: /blog/custom_components.jpeg
 meta: [
     {"name": "keywords", "content": ""},
 ]
 ---

-Reflex AG Grid: Powerful Data Tables for Your Python Web Apps

 Reflex AG Grid is a high-performance and highly customizable component library for working with tabular data in Reflex applications.
 It seamlessly integrates the powerful AG Grid library into the Reflex ecosystem, bringing advanced data grid capabilities to Python developers building modern web applications.